Manitoba: Sports

-Manitoba has six professional sports teams: the Winnipeg Sea Bears (Canadian Elite Basketball League) the Winnipeg Blue Bombers (Canadian Football League), the Winnipeg Jets (National Hockey League) and Manitoba Moose (American Hockey League), the Winnipeg Goldeyes (American Association), and Valour FC (Canadian Premier League).
+Manitoba has five professional sports teams: the Winnipeg Sea Bears (Canadian Elite Basketball League), the Winnipeg Blue Bombers (Canadian Football League), the Winnipeg Jets (National Hockey League) and Manitoba Moose (American Hockey League), and the Winnipeg Goldeyes (American Association).
 The province was previously home to another team called the Winnipeg Jets, which played in the World Hockey Association and National Hockey League from 1972 until 1996, when financial troubles prompted a sale and move of the team to Arizona, where they became the Phoenix Coyotes.
 A second incarnation of the Winnipeg Jets returned after True North Sports & Entertainment bought the Atlanta Thrashers and moved the team to Winnipeg in time for the 2011 hockey season.
 Manitoba has one major junior-level ice hockey team, the Western Hockey League's Brandon Wheat Kings, and one junior football team, the Winnipeg Rifles of the Canadian Junior Football League.
 It is also home to the Manitoba Fearless of the Western Women's Canadian Football League.
 The Manitoba Herd, meanwhile, compete in the National Ringette League.

 The province is represented in university athletics by the university of Manitoba Bisons, the university of Winnipeg Wesmen, and the Brandon University Bobcats.
 All three teams compete in the Canada West Universities Athletic Association, a regional division of U Sports.

 Curling is an important winter sport in the province with Manitoba producing the second most men's national champions after Alberta, while additionally in the top 3 women's national champions, as well as multiple world champions in the sport.
 The province also hosts the world's largest curling tournament in the MCA Bonspiel.

 Although not as prominent as ice hockey and curling, long track speed skating also features as a notable and top winter sport in Manitoba.
 The province has produced some of the world's best female speed skaters including Susan Auch and the country's top Olympic medal earners Cindy Klassen and Clara Hughes.